Helsinki-NLP/OpusFilter/README.md

 }
 ```

-A bibliography of other papers cited in the documentation and code can
+A full bibliography of papers cited in the documentation and code can
 be found from [docs/references.bib](docs/references.bib).

 ## How to contribute